zzxwill/oss/intl.en-US/Developer Guide/Access OSS/Quick start.md

 # Quick start {#concept_c31_lx1_5db .concept}

 1. Log on to the [OSS console](https://partners-intl.console.aliyun.com/#/oss).
-2. Log on to the [OSS console](https://partners-intl.aliyun.com/#/oss).
-3. Create a bucket.
+2. Create a bucket.
-4. Upload and download files.
+3. Upload and download files.

 For more information, see [Get started with Alibaba Cloud OSS](../../../../reseller.en-US/Quick Start/Get started with Object Storage Service.md#).